What are play streets?

 - every affected household must be given or posted a consultation letter with details of the meeting and information about how they can raise any concerns if they have any*

 - you must provide evidence that you have consulted with all affected residents and businesses on your road.
-For example, we will ask to see a draft of the letter you have sent and details of your meeting time/ date
+For example, we will ask to see a draft of the letter you have sent and details of your meeting time and date

 *It is advisable that you provide your own email address and/ or phone on the consultation letter so that you can resolve any issues at a local level.
 If you do not want to share your personal details we would suggest you make a new generic email account.
 You must also provide the following email address email@example.com to enable residents to raise concerns anonymously.